zattoo/changelog/README.md

 Required.
 GitHub token

-### `changelogs`
+### `files`

 `json string`

 Required.
-Array with all changelogs and the folder that needs to be checked for changes
+Array with all changelogs, packages.json files and the folder that needs to be checked for changes Example : '[{"watchFolder": "examples", "changelog": "examples/CHANGELOG.md", "package": "package.json"}]'

 ### `ignoreActionMessage`

 `string`,  default: `-Changelog`

-Commit message to avoid executing the action
+Pull request label name to avoid executing the action

 ## Usage Example